 13. Supervision in a Group: Current statute allows group supervision to consist of up to 8 supervisees.
-An amendment states that the supervisor must ensure that the amount of group supervision is appropriate to each supervisee's needs.
+An amendment states that the supervisor must ensure that the amount of group supervision is appropriate for each supervisee.
+(A minor wording change was made at the request of the Policy and Advocacy Committee)